×

 When we asked people living in Punta del Diablo what life is like and how people spend their time, they said:

 "Punta del Diablo is a small fishing village in Uruguay that has become a popular destination for expats and digital nomads.
 The laid-back atmosphere and stunning beaches make it an ideal place to relax and enjoy the outdoors.
 Expats and digital nomads can find a variety of accommodation options, from beachfront cabanas to apartments in the town center.
 The cost of living is relatively low, making it a great place to stretch your budget.
 The local community is friendly and welcoming, and there are plenty of activities to keep you busy, from surfing and fishing to exploring the nearby national parks.
-With its stunning scenery and relaxed lifestyle, Punta del Diablo is an ideal destination for expats and digital nomads looking for a change of pace," remarked one in Punta del Diablo.
+With its stunning scenery and relaxed lifestyle, Punta del Diablo is an ideal destination for expats and digital nomads looking for a change of pace," explained one expat living in Punta del Diablo.

 "Family, family, family.
 Getting ready for tourist season.
 Working like demons to keep their renters happy & greet guests, etc. during the season.
 Rest like crazy the first 2 months after high season & plan for next year.
 Many things have changed since we arrived in 2011.
 For one thing, instead of having little wooden "corrals" for the garbage (which dogs would get into & spread trash everywhere), we now have the standard type dumpsters and DAILY garbage service.
 There is another truck that follows the first once a week and it is equipped to wash the dumpster once it is emptied...
-Very cool," explained one expat.
+Very cool," said one expat in Punta del Diablo.

 View More Answers